c99koder/ati-status-mqtt/README.md

 # ATI-Status-MQTT
 Publish Acronis True Image backup status notifications to Home Assistant via MQTT

+## Configuration
+Open `ati-status-mqtt.py` and enter your MQTT hostname and credentials into the variables at the top of the file

 ## Installation
 **Note:** This script currently only supports Acronis True Image 2021